cloudevents/spec/json-format.md

 ### 4.2.
 Envelope

-A JSON Batch of CloudEvents must use the media type `application/cloudevents-batch+json`.
+A JSON Batch of CloudEvents MUST use the media type `application/cloudevents-batch+json`.

 ### 4.3.
 Examples